If you want to be on the program, the email address, lrushbow at EIBnet.com.

 It's called The Great Global Warming Blunder.

-And about half of the blunder, half of the book, is a non-technical description of the peer-reviewed and soon-to-be-published research that Dr. Spencer has engaged in, which supports the opinion that a majority of Americans already hold, and that is that warming in recent decades is mostly due to a natural cycle in the climate system, not to an increase in atmospheric carbon dioxide from fossil fuel burning.
+And about half of the blunder, half of the book, is a non-technical description of the peer-reviewed and soon-to-be-published research that Dr. Spencer is engaged in, which supports the opinion that a majority of Americans already hold.

-Now, this book is surprising in a lot of ways, in what it reveals about the so-called scientific community, and how they are revered when in fact they're idiots.
+Now, this book is surprising in a lot of ways in what it reveals about the so-called scientific community and how they are revered when in fact they're idiots.

 My word, not Dr. Spencer's.